JKirk865/LRUCache/README.md

     List<SimpleLRUCacheItem> itemList = c.ToList(); // Note, the first item in the list is the oldest
 ```
 ## Unit Tests
 For now the unit tests are just the ad hoc test ideas I had during development to target specific areas.
-For complete unit tests
+Additional unit tests
-could probably be done in the future to ensure 100% code coverage.
+could be added in the future to ensure 100% code coverage.

-## Architecture
-Both implementations use a similar architecture.
-A dictionary is used to hold each Key/Value for fast O(1) lookup, and a second linked
-list that just carries the Key is used to maintain order, from oldest (Left) to newest(Right).
-This means that the key/value may be
-stored twice but the performance is much better than a single linked list could ever achieve.

 ## Future Features
 1. Add expiration date to each node, handy to ensure cache'd item is not too old
-2. Remove node, handy if the node needs to be removed because the underlying data item was changed
-3. Clear all nodes